alikhorasni/PureData/docs/index.md

-# PureData Documentation
+# TurboClean Documentation

 **Ultra‑fast, adaptive data cleansing at scale.**

-PureData is a Python library that profiles, validates, and cleans massive datasets without loading them entirely into memory.
+TurboClean is a Python library that profiles, validates, and cleans massive datasets without loading them entirely into memory.
 It uses lazy evaluation via Polars and zero‑copy data sharing through Apache Arrow, making it 5 × faster than Pandas on files up to hundreds of gigabytes.

 ## Key Features